2022–23 High Point Panthers men's basketball team

 The 2022–23 High Point Panthers men's basketball team represented High Point University in the 2022–23 NCAA Division I men's basketball season.
-The Panthers, were led by 2nd-year head coach G. G. Smith, in his first full season after being named interim when his father, Tubby Smith resigned halfway through 2021–22 season.
+The Panthers were led by second-year head coach G. G. Smith, his first full year as head coach.
 The Panthers played their home games at the Qubein Center in High Point, North Carolina as members of the Big South Conference.
+They finished the season 14–17, 6–12 in Big South play to finish eighth place.
+They lost to Charleston Southern in the first round of the Big South tournament.

+On March 3, the school fired head coach GG Smith.
+On March 27, the school named Creighton assistant coach Alan Huss the team's new head coach.

 Previous season

 The Panthers finished the 2021–22 season 14–17, 7–9 in Big South play to finish in tied for third place in the North Division.
 In the Big South tournament, they defeated Hampton in the first round, before falling to Winthrop in the quarterfinals.